 Why Advice

-Click video to listen to article.
-A great relationship, a newborn son, and a successful career as an actor.
+First published 11 February 2020 for Mancell Financial Group A great relationship, a newborn son, and a successful career as an actor.
 In 2008, Matthew McConaughey was feeling pretty good about his life in California.
 Then an unexpected family health emergency took him back to his home state of Texas.
-Of all places, McConaughey and his young family […]
+Of all places, McConaughey and […]

 Seven months down, all contributions made as intended.
 However, month seven brought another round of quarterly distributions.
 This prompted the question of what to do with those distributions.
 They would be reinvested, but how?
 I don’t believe I’ve touched on what to do about rebalancing.
 The lowest impact option in this case I think is […]